ctdk/goiardi/docs/installation.rst

 Installation
 ============

+To install goiardi from source:

-1. Install go. (http://golang.org/doc/install.html) You will need to use at least go 1.3 to compile goiardi, but go 1.4 works as well and is recommended.
+1. Install go. (http://golang.org/doc/install.html) You will need to use at least go 1.3 to compile goiardi, but go 1.4 and 1.5 work as well.
+At this time goiardi can be built with the latest version of Go, and this is recommended.
+Immediately after a minor release, of course, caution may be warranted.

 2. Make sure your ``$GOROOT`` and ``$PATH`` are set up correctly per the Go installation instructions.